BlaqueDevs/se-assignment-day-4-software-project-management-Jeyy91/README.md

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

+Answer: My software aims to address the challenges of unemployment by introducing a gig-type environment where users can log in and try and find freelancers that can do certain kinds of jobs or try and showcase their skills towards people looking for skilled freelancers.
+It is significant because employemnt rates in the country are pretty low.
+Those lucky to be in employment may also need extra income streams.
+This platform that I intend to build will address that

 ## 9. How can clearly defining the problem help in developing a more effective software solution?